Edgeworth Accountant: An Analytical Approach to Differential Privacy Composition: Introduction

-\textbf{Moments Accountant and R\'enyi DP.} \cite{abadi2016deep} proposed ``moments accountant'', which uses R\'enyi DP~\cite{mironov2017renyi} to provide an upper bound for the DP guarantee of the composition of DP algorithms.
-With the help of the moments accountant technique,~\cite{abadi2016deep} proposed the differentially private stochastic gradient descent (DP-SGD) algorithm, whose privacy loss can be effectively bounded.
-However, as mentioned before, the R\'enyi DP only yields lossy conversion to $(\epsilon, \delta)$-DP, often making the upper bound impractical to use.
+\textbf{Moments accountant and R\'enyi DP.} \cite{abadi2016deep} proposed moments accountant that uses R\'enyi DP~\citep{mironov2017renyi} to give an upper bound for the DP guarantee of composition of private algorithms.
+With the help of moments accountant, \cite{abadi2016deep} proposed the DP stochastic gradient descent (DP-SGD) algorithm, whose privacy loss can be bounded effectively.
+However, as mentioned before, R\'enyi DP can only yield lossy conversion to $(\epsilon, \delta)$-DP, making the upper bound often impractical to use.
 The runtime of the accountant is independent of $m$, the number of compositions, for DP-SGD, and is $O(m)$ for the composition of general algorithms.

-\textbf{Numerical Composition obtained via FFT.} In another work, ~\cite{koskela2020computing, gopi2021numerical} approximated the privacy loss of compositions using fast Fourier transform on the convolutions of the privacy-loss random variables (PRVs).
-This notion is closely related to our definition of the PLLRs.
-Although both definitions allow for computing compositions by understanding the convolutions of random variables, we note that the two concepts stem from different analysis frameworks.
-Specifically, PRV amounts to finding a pair of random variables that reparametrizes the privacy curve, which is dual to the trade-off function.
-On the other hand, PLLRs are defined naturally from the hypothesis-testing perspective of $f$-DP; hence, the random variables directly decompose into the sum of their log-likelihood ratios.
-Consequently, Proposition \ref{prop:eps_delta_f_dual} in our study is a strict generalization that encompasses their Theorem 3.2 as a special case when $m = 1$.
-Note that their FFT accountant is the first algorithm that can approximate the privacy loss up to arbitrary levels of precision; the runtime of their algorithm is $\tilde{O}(\sqrt{m})$ for DP-SGD and $O(m^{2.5})$ for general compositions.
+\textbf{Numerical composition via FFT.} Another line of work~\citep{koskela2020computing, gopi2021numerical} approximated the privacy loss of compositions using the FFT to the convolutions of privacy-loss random variables (PRVs).
+This notion is closely related to our definition of PLLRs.
+Though both definitions allow for computing compositions via understanding convolutions of random variables, we note that the two concepts stem from a different analysis framework.
+Specifically, PRV amounts to finding a pair of random variables that re-parameterizes the privacy curve, which is dual to the trade-off function.
+On the other hand, PLLRs are defined naturally from the $f$-DP's hypothesis testing perspective, hence the random variables have a direct decomposition into sum of the log-likelihood ratios.
+As a result, our Proposition \ref{prop:eps_delta_f_dual} is a strict generalization which encompasses their Theorem 3.2 as a special case when $m = 1$.
+Note that their FFT accountant is the first algorithm that can approximate the privacy loss up to arbitrary precision, and the runtime of their algorithm is $\widetilde{O}(\sqrt{m})$ for DP-SGD and $O(m^{2.5})$ for general compositions.